How Will You Ignite Growth?

 Robert Carter is a highly-respected consumer behaviour industry expert and a dynamic speaker with a passion for tracking trends and consumer activity.
 Robert is a sought-after and energetic presenter who is regularly recruited to deliver subject matter expertise on consumer behaviour trends, market activity, and operator and retailer performance.
 A regular keynote speaker at numerous industry events such as The Canadian Coffee Conference, The Canadian Tea Conference, The Connect Show, The Canadian Restaurant Investment Summit, and The Restaurants Canada Show, Robert is frequently quoted in major newspapers and magazines, appears on television newscasts, and writes a regular column for Foodservice and Hospitality magazine.

-Ed Khediguian is Senior Vice President of Franchise Finance for Canadian Western Bank, and is responsible for overseeing all aspects of the mortgage and asset-based lending business to the hotel and restaurant sectors across Canada for GE Capital Solutions.
+Ed Khediguian is Senior Vice President of Franchise Finance for Canadian Western Bank, and is responsible for overseeing all aspects of the mortgage and asset-based lending business to the hotel and restaurant sectors across Canada.
 Ed has over 20 years of experience in the lodging, hospitality, and restaurant industries.

 Prior to joining CWB, Ed led GE Capital’s Franchise Finance division for over 12 years.
 Prior to GE, Ed was director of a private equity fund for the Caisse de depot et placement du Quebec (CDP Capital), focused on investing in the leisure and tourism industries.
 Prior to the Caisse, Ed was with KPMG’s Consulting and Corporate Finance group in Montreal and Toronto, focused on the Hospitality and Leisure sectors.
 Prior to KPMG, Ed worked for Remington Hotels Corp. out of Dallas, Texas as an asset manager.